Deseteral/resistere/README.md

 ### Tesla pairing

 `resistere` is using Bluetooth Low Energy to control charging current in Tesla vehicles.
-To communicate with the car it uses official Tesla's [`vehicle-command`](https://github.com/teslamotors/vehicle-command) library.
+To communicate with the car it uses Tesla's official [`vehicle-command`](https://github.com/teslamotors/vehicle-command) library.

-Refer to [library's documentation](https://github.com/teslamotors/vehicle-command/blob/main/README.md) for detailed instruction on paring.
+Refer to [library's documentation](https://github.com/teslamotors/vehicle-command/blob/main/README.md) for detailed instructions on pairing.

 ## 👉 Web UI

-The application provides simple user interface to change the controller mode (automatic/manual).
+The application provides a simple user interface to change the controller mode (automatic/manual).

 ![Screenshot of user interface](resources/webui_screenshot.png)